Distribution Priority Area

 How DPA is different to other classifications

-DPA shows the services of an area compared to a benchmark.
+DPA shows the GP services of a GP catchment compared to a benchmark.

-Modified Monash Model shows the remoteness of a location only.
+The Modified Monash Model shows the remoteness of a location.

 How to find locations classified DPA